How to Get Started Brewing Espresso at Home

 Recommmended Home Espresso Brewing Gear

 In the past ten years, the home espresso machine market has exploded.
-Reading about espresso machines, then, not to mention choosing one, has become an ordeal.
-There's a lot to process.
-In all aspects of our business, we aim to make life a little easier for you, the customer.
-That is why we have selected a few home machines for you to consider, each one having the ability to brew delicious espresso and steam glossy milk much like your favorite cafe.
+With so many options available, choosing the right machine can be overwhelming.
+To help make your life a little easier, we’ve selected a few key home machines for you to consider, each one possessing the ability to brew delicious espresso and steam glossy milk much like your favorite cafe.
 Once you find the right machine, keep reading.
-We have compiled a short list of grinders, too, because every espresso machine needs a companion.
+We’ve compiled a short list of grinders, too, because every espresso machine needs a companion.

-This feature-laden entry-level machine makes consistency simple with its integrated PID temperature control and simple display.
-Having dual boilers, unlike its brand sibling, the standard Silvia, the Silvia Pro allows for steaming milk and brewing espresso simultaneously.
-Inside the menu are controls for boiler temperatures, automatic sleep and wake-up modes, and automatic cleaning cyle; and during use, the display acts as a shot timer.
+This feature-laden entry-level machine makes consistency simple with its integrated PID temperature control and intuitive display.
+Featuring independent boilers for coffee and steam, the Silvia Pro X allows for steaming milk and brewing espresso simultaneously.
+Inside the menu are controls for boiler temperatures, a shot timer, automatic sleep and wake-up modes, and even an automatic cleaning cycle.Shop Now

 Didn't find what you were looking for?
 Shop All Machines